content-left-bg.png

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans

-• must assess weather conditions and obtain accurate information on tides, depths, currents and other expected water conditions (if applicable) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.
+• must assess weather conditions, and obtain accurate information on tides, depths, currents and other expected water conditions (if applicable) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.

-During the activity, all adult supervisors must:
+During the activity, all adult supervisors:

 • directly control and supervise road and/or water crossings

-• not allow free-swim/cycle activities
+• not allow free-swim/cycle activities.

 All adult supervisors to be within close proximity of first aid and water provisions.